developerxnoxs/Recaptcha-Solver/replit.md

-# reCAPTCHA v2 AI Solver - CLI Tool & API
+# hCaptcha AI Solver - CLI Tool & API

 ## Overview

-This is a command-line tool and API service that automatically solves reCAPTCHA v2 challenges using Google's Gemini AI for visual recognition.
+This is a command-line tool and API service that automatically solves hCaptcha challenges using Google's Gemini AI for visual recognition.
 The tool can operate in two modes:

 1. **CLI Mode**: Command-line interface for direct solving with real-time monitoring
 2. **API Mode**: HTTP REST API server for programmatic access

-The system uses browser automation to interact with reCAPTCHA challenges, captures screenshots at various stages, and employs AI to identify and select correct challenge images.
+The system uses browser automation to interact with hCaptcha challenges, captures screenshots at various stages, and employs AI to identify and select correct challenge images.
 In non-headless mode, users can watch the solving process in real-time.

 ## User Preferences